6 Sources

 1

 .
-Maharashtra Chief Minister Devendra Fadnavis highlighted how AI is transforming public administration, noting that the state is embedding AI across governance and service delivery, leveraging digital public infrastructure for greater public good1
+Maharashtra Chief Minister Devendra Fadnavis highlighted how AI is already transforming public administration, with the state embedding AI in governance and service delivery through initiatives like AgriStack, which digitizes land records, crop data, and farmer information1

 .